1994–95 SAARC Quadrangular: League matches

-India, Pakistan, and the host Bangladesh all finished the League matches with two wins and one defeat each, but Pakistan lost out on net run rate calculation.
+India, Pakistan and the host Bangladesh all finished the League matches with two wins and one defeat each, but Pakistan lost out on net run rate calculation.

 The slow and low bounce of the pitches made stroke play extremely difficult.
 Nevertheless, there were really close matches.
 Wicketkeeper Jahangir Alam was the villain for the local side in their last ball defeat at the hands of Pakistan.
 With the scores tied, he conceded a bye in the last delivery to hand over the match to the visitors.
 Jahangir, however, made amends in the match against India by stumping Prasad of Rafique.
-Earlier, Aminul Islam Bulbul lived up to his reputation as a fine player of spin bowling by scoring a defiant 64 and leading a late middle order recovery.
+Earlier, Bulbul lived up to his reputation as a fine player of spin bowling by scoring a defiant 64 and leading a late middle order recovery.

 Earlier, the holiday crowd on Christmas Day went home disappointed as the clash of the titans, India vs Pakistan, failed to produce a classic encounter.
 Chatterjee and Vaidya took three wickets a piece to bowl the Paks out for only 120.
-Venkatesh Prasad, the best bowler of the tournament went wicketless, but bowling miserly he conceded only 13 runs from his nine overs.
+Prasad, the best bowler of the tournament went wicketless, but bowling miserly he conceded only 13 runs from his nine overs.
 In the end, India won by four wickets, but actually it was much more convincing than that.

-For India, Rahul Dravid was the most consistent batsmen.
+For India, Dravid was the most consistent batsmen.
 The spinners did well, but the real high point for India in this tournament was the bowling of the two medium pacers, Prasad and Vaidya.
 For Pakistan, skipper Raja and Zahid Fazal helped their team win the vital match against Sri Lanka, but they could not improve their net run rate enough to reach the finals.
 Zafar Iqbal, their most impressive bowler, only played in the last match against Sri Lanka.
-Sri Lanka was very disappointing, although Russel Arnold emerged as a talented allround cricketer.
+Sri Lanka was very disappointing, although Arnold emerged as a talented allround cricketer.